nebulasio/nebdocs/docs/bounty/bug-bounty.md

 ## Nebulas Bug Bounty Program

-The Nebulas Bug Bounty aims to improve the security of Nebulas Ecosystem, ensuring the establishing for benign Nebulas ecosystem.
+The Nebulas Bug Bounty aims to improve the security of Nebulas Ecosystem, ensuring the establishment of a benign Nebulas ecosystem.
 The Nebulas Bug Bounty Program provides bounties for the discovered vulnerabilities.
-This bounty program is initiated and implemented by the Nebulas Technical Committee (NTC), joined by the Nebulas technical team and community members.
-NTC encourages the community to disclose security vulnerabilities via the process described below, and play a role in building Nebulas ecosystem, thereby receiving bounties, and partake in the establishing of Nebulas ecosystem.
+This bounty program was initiated and implemented by the Nebulas Technical Committee (NTC), in conjunction with the Nebulas technical team, and community members.
+NTC encourages the community to disclose security vulnerabilities via the process described below, and play a role in building the Nebulas ecosystem, thereby receiving bounties, and partaking in the evolution of the Nebulas ecosystem.

 ## Bug Category